Verint Systems (NASDAQ:VRNT) Issues FY 2023 Earnings Guidance

-Verint Systems (NASDAQ:VRNT – Get Rating) issued an update on its FY 2023 earnings guidance on Tuesday morning.
+Verint Systems (NASDAQ:VRNT – Get Rating) updated its FY 2023 earnings guidance on Tuesday.
 The company provided EPS guidance of $2.50-$2.50 for the period, compared to the consensus EPS estimate of $2.51.
 The company issued revenue guidance of $921.20 million-$958.80 million, compared to the consensus revenue estimate of $943.64 million.

-Verint Systems (NASDAQ:VRNT – Get Rating) last announced its quarterly earnings data on Tuesday, June 7th.
-The technology company reported $0.52 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.47 by $0.05.
-Verint Systems had a return on equity of 13.49% and a net margin of 1.56%.
-The firm had revenue of $219.25 million for the quarter, compared to analysts’ expectations of $215.52 million.
-During the same period last year, the firm earned $0.23 earnings per share.
-The company’s revenue for the quarter was up 8.6% compared to the same quarter last year.
-On average, equities research analysts predict that Verint Systems will post 1.49 earnings per share for the current fiscal year.
+Several brokerages have recently commented on VRNT.
+Royal Bank of Canada boosted their price target on Verint Systems from $57.00 to $61.00 and gave the stock an outperform rating in a research note on Wednesday, March 30th.
+StockNews.com lowered Verint Systems from a buy rating to a hold rating in a research note on Friday, April 8th.
+Evercore ISI reduced their target price on Verint Systems to $65.00 in a research note on Thursday, June 9th.
+The Goldman Sachs Group lowered Verint Systems from a buy rating to a neutral rating and set a $57.00 target price on the stock. in a research note on Tuesday, April 12th.
+Finally, TheStreet lowered Verint Systems from a b- rating to a c rating in a research note on Tuesday, April 12th.
+Two analysts have rated the stock with a hold rating and three have given a buy rating to the company.
+According to data from MarketBeat, Verint Systems has an average rating of Moderate Buy and an average price target of $63.80.

-In other Verint Systems news, Director John R. Egan sold 10,000 shares of the firm’s stock in a transaction dated Friday, June 17th.
-The shares were sold at an average price of $41.51, for a total value of $415,100.00.
-Following the completion of the sale, the director now directly owns 36,407 shares in the company, valued at $1,511,254.57.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
-Also, insider Peter Fante sold 957 shares of the firm’s stock in a transaction dated Tuesday, June 14th.
-The stock was sold at an average price of $43.21, for a total transaction of $41,351.97.
-Following the completion of the sale, the insider now owns 52,706 shares of the company’s stock, valued at $2,277,426.26.
+In related news, CEO Dan Bodner sold 40,120 shares of the stock in a transaction on Thursday, April 7th.
+The stock was sold at an average price of $50.49, for a total value of $2,025,658.80.
+Following the completion of the sale, the chief executive officer now directly owns 976,483 shares in the company, valued at approximately $49,302,626.67.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
+Also, Director John R. Egan sold 10,000 shares of the company’s stock in a transaction dated Friday, June 17th.
+The shares were sold at an average price of $41.51, for a total transaction of $415,100.00.
+Following the completion of the transaction, the director now directly owns 36,407 shares of the company’s stock, valued at $1,511,254.57.
 The disclosure for this sale can be found here.
-Insiders sold 126,528 shares of company stock valued at $6,280,422 over the last 90 days.
-2.40% of the stock is currently owned by company insiders.
+Over the last 90 days, insiders have sold 126,528 shares of company stock valued at $6,280,422.
+Insiders own 2.40% of the company’s stock.

 Verint Systems Inc provides customer engagement solutions worldwide.
 It offers various applications for use in Forecasting and Scheduling, which understands the work needed to meet and exceed customer expectations; Quality and Compliance that uses automation and analytics for customer interactions for attended and self-service channels; Interaction Insights, which extracts insights from structured and unstructured customer interactions and activities; Real-Time Work that supports in-the-moment workforce activities; Engagement Channels, an application for messaging, social, chat, email, and interactive voice response; Conversational AI, an intelligent virtual assistant application to enable human-like conversations across every channel; Engagement Orchestration, an application that improves employee efficiency, time to resolution, compliance, and customer satisfaction with workflows; Knowledge Management, which help agents to deliver stellar service with tools.